snabbdom-jsx/snabbdom-jsx/README.md

 var vnode = <HelloMessage name="Yassine" />
 ```

 As in React, note that all components must start with a capital letter, while regular HTML tags start with lower case letters.
 This the way Babel also distinguish component invocation from simple tag creation.

-Perhaps of less obvious utility, but instead of a function, a component can also be an object with a `view` function; i added this in order to support nesting in UI patterns; especially in the Elm architecture, where a component is an object with a `view` function (among others)
+Perhaps of less obvious utility, but instead of a function, a component can also be an object with a `view` or `render` function; i added this in order to support nesting in UI patterns; especially in the Elm architecture, where a component is an object with a `view` (or `render`) function (among others)

 for example you can have a `Task` component